 - Stormboard – Another whiteboard solution focused on enabling team collaboration, Stormboard users can create multiple whiteboards for a single brainstorming session.

 - MURAL – MURAL is a tool designed to support whiteboards in large multi-member team meetings with many remote participants.

 - Conceptboard – This whiteboard solution makes it easy to turn a brainstorming session into a formal presentation to quickly gain buy-in from key stakeholders.

 Feedback loops for your audience and consumers help you better gauge the value and impact of your work.
-They also help you ensure your work is continuously improving and that your designs are responsive to changing conditions in the wider world.
+They also help you ensure your work continuously improves and that your designs are responsive to changing conditions in the wider world.

 With all this on their shoulders, creative leaders should designate a group of trusted advisors they can rely on for valuable feedback.
-Consider building an advisory board of internal stakeholders who show good creative judgment or who have a vested interest in creative team outputs even if they themselves are not designers.
+Consider building an advisory board of internal stakeholders who show good creative judgment or have a vested interest in creative team outputs even if they are not designers.
 This formal or informal group can provide feedback on big ideas before the team invests time in making them a reality.

 Tap Into Creative Innovation at HOW Design!

 If you are a creative professional looking for ways to innovate and push yourself, you won’t want to miss our upcoming events.

 October 11-12, 2022 | Virtual Summit

 The HOW Design Creative Leadership Summit, taking place October 11-12, is an intimate virtual gathering that will focus on the emerging challenges faced by leaders in design, product and engineering roles.
 These leaders will share insights, ideas and tactics that they’ve implemented successfully to lead their teams to drive results.